 Food labeling provisions are covered in Law No. 6/2023, including those that cover halal, horticulture products and processed foods.
-Food Law No. 18/2012, Chapter VIII, Articles 96 - 103 also cover labeling requirements, and advertisement provisions are listed under Articles 104 - 107.
-BPOM Regulation No. 1/2022 regulates processed food claims and advertisements, and BPOM Regulation No. 31/2018 (amended by BPOM Regulation No. 20/2021) regulates labeling requirements for processed food products.
-Products imported for retail distribution must be labeled in Bahasa Indonesia before arrival.
+BPOM Regulation No. 1/2022 regulates processed food claims and advertisements, and BPOM Regulation No. 31/2018 (amended by BPOM Regulation No. 20/2021 and BPOM Regulation No. 6/2024) regulates labeling requirements for processed food products.
+Products imported for retail distribution must be labeled in the Indonesian language (Bahasa Indonesia) before arrival.
 A label is one of the requirements that must be submitted upon product registration at BPOM.